 For routes with known next hops, the router applies standard IBGP/EBGP next hop processing rules (see below) when sending the BGP updates to its neighbors.

 Large autonomous systems use BGP route reflectors.
-BGP route reflectors cannot change any attribute of the routes they reflect.
+With a few exceptions, BGP route reflectors cannot change any attribute of the routes they reflect.
 The BGP next hop advertised by an edge router is thus propagated unchanged across the whole AS.

 Example: Prefix 10.0.1.0/24 originated by PE-A is propagated by RR to PE-B. BGP next hop is still 10.0.0.1.